rocket-pool/old.docs.rocketpool.net/src/guides/node/native.md

 Note the following:

 - Nimbus is preceeded by `taskset 0x01`.
 Basically, this constrains Nimbus to only run on CPU 0 (since it's single threaded).
-If you followed the Geth guide for ETH1 (which constrained Geth to CPU 2 and 3), this will ensure that the processes don't overlap on the same core and will provide maximum performance.
+If you followed the Geth guide for the Execution client (which constrained Geth to CPU 2 and 3), this will ensure that the processes don't overlap on the same core and will provide maximum performance.
 - Change the `--graffiti` to whatever you want.
 - By default, Nimbus will try to connect to 160 peers.
 We changed it here to `--max-peers=60` to lighten the CPU load a little, but you are free to experiement with this if you want.